 Supplemental Required Documents

-- For applicants applying to 5th grade and higher, one- to two-paragraph essay entitled, “Why I Want to Attend Rockbridge Academy.”
+- For applicants applying to 5th grade and higher, a handwritten, one- to two-paragraph essay entitled, “Why I Want to Attend Rockbridge Academy.”
 Shadow days or tours are highly recommended to inform the applicant's essay.

 Is Rockbridge Academy a good fit?

 We believe that the Bible clearly instructs parents, not the church or state, to "bring children up in the discipline and instruction of the Lord" (Ephesians 6:4).
 As a school, we operate “in loco parentis,” or in the place of the parents, providing an educational service to families.
 Therefore, we seek to teach and discipline in a manner consistent with the Bible and a godly home environment, coming alongside parents who are intent on fostering a life of faith in Christ in their children with accompanying habits of diligence, obedience, scholarship, and grace.

 Is Rockbridge Academy a good fit for our family?